In this interview Dr Tim Ashworth, Applications Manager at Zurich Instruments talks to AZoM about the latest innovations in Impedance Analyzers.

 What are the benefits of integrating the MFIA with the MFLI lock-in amplifier?

-A unique feature of the MFIA is that it also includes the full functionality of our MFLI lock-in amplifier, all in the same box!
-This gives users the power to measure small signals that would otherwise require an additional standalone instrument.
+A unique feature of the MFIA is that it also includes the full functionality of our MFLI Lock-in Amplifier, all in the same box!
+This gives users the power to measure small periodic voltage and current signals that would otherwise require an additional standalone instrument.

 The MFLI was launched in 2015, and has already become the new standard in the world of lock-in amplifiers.